Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 ### Segmentation is not accurate enough

-If details cannot be accurately depicted during segmentation or the exported surface has non-negligible errors (there are gaps or overlap between segments), then it is necessary to reduce the segmentation's spacing (more accurately: spacing of the internal binary labelmap representation in the segmentation node). *Spacing* is also known as *voxel size* or may be referred to as *resoution* (which is inverse of spacing - higher resolution means smaller spacing).
+If details cannot be accurately depicted during segmentation or the exported surface has non-negligible errors (there are gaps or overlap between segments), then it is necessary to reduce the segmentation's spacing (more accurately: spacing of the internal binary labelmap representation in the segmentation node). *Spacing* is also known as *voxel size* or may be referred to as *resolution* (which is inverse of spacing - higher resolution means smaller spacing).

 As a general rule, segmentation's spacing needs to be 2-5x smaller than the size of the smallest relevant detail or the maximum acceptable surface error in the generated surface.

 By default, segmentation's spacing is set from the *master volume that is selected first after the segmentation is created*.
-If the first selected master volume's resolution is not sufficient or highly anisotropic (spacing value is not the same along the 3 axes) then one of the followings is recommended:
+If the first selected master volume's resolution is not sufficient or highly anisotropic (spacing value is not the same along the 3 axes) then one of the following is recommended:
   - Option A. Crop and resample the input volume using *Crop volume* module before starting segmentation.
 Make spacing smaller (small enough to represent all details but not too small to slow things down and consume too much memory) and isotropic by reducing *Spacing scale* and enabling *Isotropic spacing*.
 Also adjust the region of interest to crop the volume to minimum necessary size to minimize memory usage and make editing faster.
   - Option B. Click *Specify geometry* button in Segment Editor any time to specify smaller spacing.
 After this smooth segments using *Smoothing* effect. *Joint smoothing* method is recommended as it can smooth all the segments at once and it preserves boundaries between segments. *Joint smoothing* flattens all the processed segments into one layer, so if the segentation contains overlapping segments then segment in several steps, in each step only show a set of non-overlapping segments (or use any of the other smoothing methods, which only operate on the selected segment).